 Quivive Pharma Partners with Camargo Pharmaceutical Services for Development Programs - May 2, 2017

 Generic IR hydrocodone + acetaminophen (Vicodin, Norco, Lortab, etc.) was the most prescribed drug in the US in 2013, with 137 million prescriptions written for hydrocodone containing products that year.
 Generic oxycodone is the second most prescribed opioid in the US and gaining fast due to recent DEA rescheduling of hydrocodone from Category III to II.
-Thus, a safer abuse deterrent replacement for IR hydrocodone and oxycodone products would address a US market approaching $10 billion/year.
+Thus, a safer abuse deterrent replacement for these products would address a very large US market.

 Quivive’s strong IP will support development of a platform of safer and abuse deterrent products wherever respiratory depression is a concern.
-The first product will be a safer IR hydrocodone/acetaminophen analgesic, to be followed by development of an IR oxycodone product approximately a year later.
+The first product (QEV-817), will be a safer IR hydrocodone/acetaminophen analgesic, to be followed by development of an IR oxycodone product.
 Development of other combination products will be initiated as appropriate.

 For more information, please contact: